Castellanos02/Wireless_Sound_Sensor/README.md

 - Connect one breadboard wire from the ring to the positive side holes on the breadboard

 ### 5. Ensure proper board and libraries are used
 - Open up Arduino IDE
+- Open "print_values.ino" which is the file located in the "noise_detection_sensor/" folder
 - Install "Adafruit Feather ESP32-S2" by clicking "Tools -> Board Manager"
 - Install the following libraries by clicking "Sketch -> Include Library -> Manage Libraries":
   - Adafruit MQTT Library